aragon/osx/packages/contracts/docs/core/01-how-it-works/01-core/01-dao/index.md

 ### 6. Permission Management

 Lastly, it is essential that only the right entities (e.g., the DAO itself or trusted addresses) have permission to use the above-mentioned functionalities.
-This is why aragonOS DAOs contain a flexible and battle-tested **permission manager** being able to assign permissions for the above functionalities to specific addresses.
+This is why aragonOSx DAOs contain a flexible and battle-tested **permission manager** being able to assign permissions for the above functionalities to specific addresses.
 Although possible, the permissions to execute arbitrary actions or upgrade the DAO should not be given to EOAs as this poses a security risk to the organization if the account is compromised or acts adversarial.
 Instead, the permissions for the above-mentioned functionalities are better restricted to the `DAO` contract itself and triggered through governance [plugins](../03-plugins/index.md) that you can install on your DAO.

 To learn more, visit the [permission manager](../02-permissions/index.md) section.